Organic SEO vs. Pay Per Click AdWords

 Less Control vs. More Control

 Organic SEO doesn’t have much control over which pages are listed in search results.
 It is up to the search engines to decide which pages are most relevant to the searched keyword phrases.
 As a result, the listed pages may not be the best landing pages for conversion.
-With Google AdWords, you have precise control as to which pages you want visitors to visit first.
+With Google AdWords, you have precise control as to which pages you want visitors to see first.
 You can optimize these landing pages for maximum visitor-to-lead conversion.

 Integration of AdWords Pay-Per-Click with Organic SEO – Minneapolis St Paul, MN